kpchi/hackaguide/On-Day Execution/Food.md

 Mealtime Release
 ---

-Should have been decided upon by the food team and communicated to the rest of the volunteers.
+This should have been decided upon by the food team and communicated to the rest of the volunteers.

 This includes:
 - Communicating to attendees how food will be released